While most dog breeds have a lifespan between 10 and 15 years, some species can live for as few as five or as many as 20 years.

 2. English Bulldog

 English bulldogs are dog breeds that have short lifespans.
-These dog breeds with the shortest lifespans are prone to breathing problems, hip dysplasia, and a variety of other health issues which can lead to early death.
+These dog breeds with the shortest lifespans are prone to breathing problems, hip dysplasia, and a variety of other health issues that can lead to early death.

 They generally live an average of 6-8 years, but the median age is five.
 They also tend to have difficulty regulating their body temperature due to their heavy fur coats and short muzzles.